dbt-labs/dbt-athena/README.md

 ### Table location

-The location in which a table is saved is determined by:
+The location a table is saved to is determined by:

-1. If `external_location` is defined, that value is used.
+1. If `external_location` is defined, that value is used
 2. If `s3_data_dir` is defined, the path is determined by that and `s3_data_naming`
 3. If `s3_data_dir` is not defined, data is stored under `s3_staging_dir/tables/`